walmartlabs/eslint-config-defaults/README.md

   - "defaults/configurations/walmart/es6-browser"
 ```

+**NOTE:** Extending multiple complete configs can cause unexpected results, if you need to do this you should consider a piecemeal config as explained below.
+See https://github.com/walmartlabs/eslint-config-defaults/issues/38 for details.

 ### Piecemeal Configurations

 ESLint configuration is broken apart in `./rules` containing ESLint's rules and rules for specific ESLint plugins.
 The full set of ESLint rules (`./rules/eslint`) are broken into categories that mirror ESLint's documentation.
 Under each rule type there are sets of configuration as well as an `off.js` file which turns off every rule in the category.